ultralytics/ultralytics/docs/en/guides/patch-based-inference.md

     See the GitHub repository for `patched_yolo_infer` for additional arguments, attributes, and methods available.

-## Improving Instance Segmentation:

-In this approach, all operations under the hood are performed on binary masks of recognized objects.
-Storing these masks consumes a lot of memory, so this method requires more RAM and slightly more processing time.
-However, the accuracy of recognition significantly improves, which is especially noticeable in cases of images with densely packed objects.
-Therefore, we recommend using this approach in production if accuracy is of greater importance than speed, and if your computational resources are capable of storing hundreds of binary masks in RAM.

 ## Community Project Thanks

 We appreciate all contributions from the Ultralytics Community and appreciate the authors of `patched_yolo_infer` for opening a Pull Request to include their guide.
 For more information about the Patch-Based-Inference project and its creators, visit the [GitHub repository](https://github.com/Koldim2001/YOLO-Patch-Based-Inference).